zeroc-ice/ice-demos/java/Ice/serialize/README.md

 the same thing more conveniently via metadata.

-In your Slice definitions, you must declare a byte sequence using the "java:serializable" metadata and specify the Java class name, as shown
+In your Slice definitions, you must declare a byte sequence using the `java:serializable` metadata and specify the Java class name, as shown
 below:

     ["java:serializable:JavaClassName"] sequence<byte> SliceType;

 Now, wherever you use the declared Slice type in your operations or data types, you can supply an instance of the designated Java class and Ice automatically converts it to and from the byte sequence that is passed over the wire.
-(The Java class you pass must derive from java.io.Serializable.)
+(The Java class you pass must derive from `java.io.Serializable`.)

-With the "java:serializable" metadata, if you have a serializable class as an out-parameter, the out-parameter is passed as Ice.Holder<JavaClassName>.
-For example, if you have a Java class MyPackage.Car as an out-parameter, the out-parameter is passed as Ice.Holder<MyPackage.Car>.
+With the `java:serializable` metadata, if you have a serializable class as an out-parameter, the out-parameter is passed as `Ice.Holder<JavaClassName>`.
+For example, if you have a Java class `MyPackage.Car` as an out-parameter, the out-parameter is passed as `Ice.Holder<MyPackage.Car>`.

 To run the demo, first start the server:
 ```